adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - Control Tower = `Governance Framework`; SCPs = `Permission Enforcement Mechanism`
 - ❌ "Never create access keys for the AWS account root user" - AWS IAM Documentation.
 - 🎯 STS(Security Token Service) is temporary credentials upto 12 hours for IAM roles mainly used for `role switching(same account), cross-account access,SSO, SAML` (Key STS APIs: AssumeRole, AssumeRoleWithSAML, AssumeRoleWithWebIdentity)
--  Always prefer roles over IAM users for programmatic access (e.g., EC2, Lambda).
+-  Always prefer roles to IAM users for programmatic access (e.g., EC2, Lambda).
 - NAT gateways cannot work without Internet gateway.
 Flow is (Private Subnet ---> NATGW ---> IGW ---> Internet).
 - Subnets are inside VPC and route-tables and network ACLs are attached to the subnets.
+- Security group - inbound traffic is DENIED by detault and outbound traffic is ALLOWED by default. (its stateful - If you allow inbound traffic outbound response is allowed automatically)
+- Network ACLs - both inbound and outbound traffic is DENIED by default.
+(Stateless - you must explicitly allow both inbound and outbound traffic)
+- `AWS VPC peering` only connects VPCs within AWS, does not support VPC connections outside VPCs, for non AWS VPC connections useVPN or AWS Direct Connect instead.